 The Presenter- Tony Johannsen

 Tony is a forensic drug and alcohol clinician who specialises in working with complex clients.
 Tony also works in the field of Family Violence as a Men’ Behaviour Change Facilitator.
 Through working with mandated forensic clients, Tony has come to understand that substance use is a far more complex issue than the broader public often acknowledge.
 “Most clients I work with have experienced numerous traumas and developmental setbacks throughout their lives.
-I am yet to work with a problematic substance user who has not been marginalised or traumatised at some point in their history.
+I am yet to work with a problematic substance user who has not been or traumatized at some point in their history.
 I feel the traditional narratives for substance users are now very outdated”.

 |21st of February 2018